lydell/spacefn-win/readme.md

 Overview
 ========

-spacefn-win is an implementation of the [SpaceFN] keyboard layout by spiceBar.
+spacefn-win is a Windows implementation of the [SpaceFN] keyboard layout by spiceBar.
 It is an [AutoHotkey] script.

 Installation